skip to main content

-So far during this murder investigation a total of 23 people have been arrested on both sides of the border.
+So far in the investigation into his murder, a total of 23 people have been arrested on both sides of the border.

 This includes 14 people arrested by gardaí and nine people arrested by the Police Service of Northern Ireland.